60 Divided by 4: A Deep Dive into Division and its Applications

 Division is essential in numerous real-world scenarios:

 - Sharing: Dividing a group of objects equally among people.
-For example, dividing 60 candies among 4 friends.
+Take this: dividing 60 candies among 4 friends.

 - Measurement: Converting units of measurement.
-For example, converting 60 inches into feet (12 inches per foot).
+Here's one way to look at it: converting 60 inches into feet (12 inches per foot).

 - Averages: Calculating the average of a set of numbers.